Home

 2. Meta Buffer

 For each task, we choose one thought template sampled from our meta-buffer library.
-Stay tuned for our complete meta-buffer library update!
+You may use our framework to construct your own meta buffer.

 3. Quick Start